jeweltheme/polmo-lite/readme.txt

-For any help you can mail us at jwthemeltd[at]gmail.com
+For any help you can mail us at support[at]prowptheme.com

+== Changelog ==
+= 4.0.2 - Oct 13, 2020 =
+* Updated - Bootstrap Library Updated
+* Updated - minimize the scripts loading, page speed loading is fast now
+* Removed - Removed Unnecessary images,scripts and styles